SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

-# Test Application with Sample Data
+# Preview and Test your Full-Stack Application

 ## Introduction